-Under ideal circumstances with implant beneath the muscle and adequate breast tissue over the muscle you cannot see a difference between a textured and a smooth breast implant after breast augmentation.
-However the risk of visible folds and ripples is greater with textured implants than with smooth implants.
+Under ideal circumstances with implants beneath the muscle and adequate breast tissue over the muscle, you cannot see a difference between textured and smooth breast implants after breast augmentation.
+However, the risk of visible folds and ripples is greater with textured implants than with smooth implants.
 This is particularly true in thin patients with little breast tissue and more so if the textured implant is placed on top of the muscle under the breast.

 When are Smooth Breast Implants Used?

 Smooth walled silicone and saline breast implants are the most common choice of breast augmentation patients and plastic surgeons today.
 The new cohesive silicone gel smooth walled breast implants approved by the FDA in 2006 are much improved over the smooth walled implants in use prior to the 1980s.
 Today, when possible, breast implants are placed beneath the chest muscle which provides better coverage, less chance of visibility, and less risk of capsular contraction.
 The combination of an improved smooth-walled implant and modern plastic surgical techniques have reduced the chance of capsular contraction to well below 10% and with the best techniques as low as 2%.

 When are Textured Breast Implants Used?

 Many plastic surgeons have a preference for textured round breast implants and continue to use them routinely.
 In addition, the new anatomic shaped or teardrop shaped breast implants are only made with a textured shell.
 The textured implant shell is firmer and stiffer and thus holds its shape better than a smooth implant.
 Therefore, if you choose to have a shaped breast implant you will have to have a textured breast implant.